-If customer pays in graftcoins, and merchant wants to get paid in graftcoins, the funds will be automatically and instantly debited from buyer account and deposited to merchant account by Graft network.
-However, if the customer wants to pay using different payment method, or/and the merchant wants to be paid in different currency, the Graft network will have to use special mechanism.
+If customer pays in graftcoins, and merchant wants to get paid in graftcoins, the funds will be automatically and instantly debited from buyer account and deposited to merchant account by GRAFT network.
+However, if the customer wants to pay using different payment method, or/and the merchant wants to be paid in different currency, the GRAFT network will have to use special mechanism.

-In order to facilitate elements of payment processing that cannot be decentralized but still highly demanded by consumers and merchants, Graft introduce a concept of service broker.
-Whenever the Graft network itself cannot process particular operation in fully decentralized way, it will delegate such an operation to the network of service brokers which can compete by offering to merchants and customers better services and lower fees.
+In order to facilitate elements of payment processing that cannot be decentralized but are still highly demanded by consumers and merchants, the GRAFT plans on introducing a concept of service broker.
+Whenever the GRAFT network itself cannot process particular operation in fully decentralized way, it will delegate such an operation to the network of service brokers.
 Merchants can choose a single (for example, highly trusted or least expensive) service broker, or a group of brokers.
-This way both buyer and merchant will received all the services they need while still keeping some grade of decentralization.

-Supernodes facilitate the hosting of service Brokers.
-In fact, the supernode owners may become a service Broker.
-While supernodes must implement both mining and real-time authorization functions, they don't have to implement any Broker functions by default.
+Supernodes facilitate the hosting of service brokers.
+In fact, the supernode owners may become a service broker.
+While supernodes must implement both mining and real-time authorization functions, they don't have to implement any broker functions by default.

-In addition to adding implementation modules to supernodes, Service Brokers may modify the client app source code, or even create their own applications following Graft protocol.
+In addition to adding implementation modules to supernodes, Service Brokers may modify the client app source code, or even create their own applications following GRAFT protocol.
 These are the types of service brokers:

 - Accept Broker

 - Payoff Broker

 - Top Up Broker

 - Margin Broker

 - Escrow Broker

-- Identify Verification Broker
+- Identity Verification Broker

-Accept Broker enables accepting payment methods different from native graftcoins and immediately convert the payment amount into graftcoins and deposits them into merchant account.
+Accept Broker enables accepting payment methods different from native GRFT Tokens and immediately converts the payment amount into GRFT Tokens and deposits them into merchant account.
 Accept Broker acts in real time and becomes a part of transaction between buyer and merchant.
 Examples of accept broker: